Protecting Operational Continuity Through Disciplined Construction Leadership Within Highly Regulated Environments

-UK and Europe.
-Progressed from trade background to Managing Director, combining deep sector expertise with strategic commercial leadership.
+Board-level construction executive with 25 years’ experience leading multi-million-pound businesses and complex project portfolios across the UK and Europe.
+Progressed from trade background to Managing Director, combining deep sector expertise with strategic commercial and operational leadership.

-Full P&L accountability across projects and portfolios valued over £300m.
-A proven record of business turnaround, market re-entry, and margin optimisation, securing an increase of 7% EBITDA and up to 17.6% gross margin to restore commercial momentum.
+Mega-project delivery experience (€1.1billion) and full P&L accountability across projects and portfolios exceeding £300m.
+Proven track record of business turnaround, market re-entry and margin optimisation, including increasing EBITDA by 7% and securing project margins of up to 17.6% to restore commercial performance.

-Effective commercial protection, realistic programme planning, and clearly defined governance frameworks are crucial in determining whether a business grows sustainably or erodes value.
+Precision in delivery, margin discipline and structured risk management are fundamental within complex construction environments.
+Effective commercial protection, realistic programme planning and clearly defined governance frameworks are critical in determining whether a business achieves sustainable growth or erodes value.

 Skilful, experienced, knowledgeable, and admired, these attributes are recognised by the CIOB and the wider construction industry in a Chartered Fellow of the CIOB.